Best Bodybuilding Diet Plan Revealed!

 This diet will naturally maximize your body’s production of the following anabolic hormones:

 Ok, apart from the actual exercise itself, what is the driver of muscle hypertrophy?
 We’ve been told over and over again that it’s excess calories; you must eat more calories than you expend to encourage muscle growth.
-I’m going to hypothesize something a little controversial.
+I’m going to put forward something a little controversial.

 Calories are also an effect, not just a cause.

 Think of a growing child.
 Are we to assume that vertical growth is caused by excess calories?
 I think the release of Growth Hormone is what makes a child grow.
-Increased growth hormone then causes the child to eat more.
+Then this increased growth hormone causes the child to want to eat more.
 I think we have causality round the wrong way here.

 The traditional advice from bodybuilding gurus is to eat everything in sight to increase muscle size.
-They usually recommend high carb diets laden with oats, protein shakes with fruit, wholemeal bread, potato, rice (I don’t care if it’s white or brown) etc. Worse still, they often recommend a low-fat diet!
+And they usually recommend high carb, low-fat diets.

-If I’m right, then what we want to devise is a nutritional strategy that ignites the release of anabolic hormones.
+But what we want to devise is a nutritional strategy that ignites the release of anabolic hormones (and this means you need to eat fat).
 In turn then, these hormones will let us know when and how much to eat.
+The hormones will drive our appetite.

 How?

-By getting hungry – just like a growing child does.
+Simply by making us hungry – just like a growing child.
 See how causality has been reversed?
-It’s no longer
+It’s no longer…

 Excess Calories = Muscle Growth

-Anabolic Hormones = Muscle Growth (which will drive your appetite & provide sufficient calories).
+Anabolic Hormones = Muscle Growth (which will drive your appetite to provide sufficient calories and protein)

 Don’t get me wrong, sufficient calories are required to build muscle, but it’s important to understand the chain of causality.